Generalized Unitarity Method for Worldline Field Theory: Bootstrapping rational worldline amplitudes

-This encodes the intuitive fact that by conservation of momentum, the impulse exerted on a single worldline must be equal to the total momentum of the gravitational waves scattering against it.
+This encodes the intuitive statement that by conservation of momentum, the impulse exerted on a single worldline must be equal to the total momentum of the gravitational waves scattering against it.

 We will only use this relation as a bootstrap condition to fix local amplitudes.
-We will not make use of the subleading soft theorem in Eq.~\eqref{eq:softheoremb} here, but rather use it as a check.
+We will not make use of the subleading soft theorem in Eq.~\eqref{eq:softheoremb} here, but rather use it as a check\footnote{Naively, one may expect we can construct any amplitude by recursively applying the full soft theorem Eq.~\eqref{eq:softheoremb} to lower-point amplitudes.
+However, the derivative operator in the subleading soft theorem will in general obscure the locality structure (i.e. propagator structure) of the higher-point amplitudes thus constructed (see the end of Sec.~3.2.2).
+Thus, to construct manifestly local amplitudes, we only impose the leading soft theorem in Eq.~\eqref{eq:softheorem} as a bootstrap condition.}.